As published in:

 Assuming it's a rave, the next step is to put the review on your website and send the link out to the firm's Facebook, Twitter, LinkedIn and Google+ accounts.
 (Your firm does have these social media sites set up...right?)
 Birdeye does this with one click.

 Hootsuite software also works great to create a single social media message for each social medium, to insert a graphic and to post it simultaneously.
 I use Hootsuite to manage all the social media accounts of several organizations.

 The Shouse Law Firm in California celebrates online reviews with gusto.
-They assemble positive reviews online at https://goo.gl/HMI6FC including links to Google, Yelp, Facebook, Avvo, the Better Business Bureau and a Birdeye mini site.
+They assemble positive reviews online at https://goo.gl/HMI6FC including links to Google, Yelp, Facebook, Avvo, and a Birdeye mini site.
 Their Facebook page is similarly brimming with positive reviews at https://goo.gl/bt7DnB and a cheery request to “Leave Us Feedback.”

 A clever feature of Birdeye is that it automatically creates the mini-site where only positive reviews are displayed.
 The Shouse law firm's mini-site at https://goo.gl/TVMip4 scrolls on with screen after screen of 5-star reviews.
 The mini-site tends to rank high in Google searches too.
 For example, see the constellation of 5-star reviews on the mini-site of Sackstein, Sackstein & Lee in Garden City, NY, at https://goo.gl/Pi8s1a

 The tricky part can be generating new positive reviews.
 Some attorneys have set up elaborate onboarding processes to identify which online review sites or social media their new clients already belong to.
 Other firms help clients to open memberships in review sites, warning them carefully not to post them while on the law firm premises (the review sites pay attention to the IP address where the review was posted).
 Still other firms distribute cards or printouts explaining how to register for a review site.